 David Jefferess is a settler-situated scholar, whose research and teaching is shaped by the cultural, political, and social interests of critically understanding on-going settler colonialism.

-David’s courses typically are cross-listed between Cultural Studies and English, in specific areas of critical intercultural studies.
-David seeks to create a participatory and student-centred learning space.
-Students devise Community Learning Guidelines at the beginning of each term, and classes are shaped through lecture and story-telling, small and large-group discussion, as well s student presentations and workshops.
+David’s courses typically are cross-listed between Cultural Studies and English.
+He seeks to create a participatory and student-centred learning space.
+Students devise Community Learning Guidelines at the beginning of each term, and classes are shaped through lecture and story-telling, small and large-group discussion, as well as student presentations and workshops.
 Students develop skills in critical analysis and argumentation, with emphasis on writing and oral presentation.
 Most courses include collaborative team-based projects and many assignments are designed to foster creative-scholarship.

 BA (Hons), McMaster University; B.Ed., Lakehead University; MA, McMaster University; PhD, McMaster University